Exposing Paradise, Living Like a Lucian

 The National food of St. Lucia is green fig and salt fish.
 Green fig is made by boiling raw bananas and then paired with salt cured boiled or flaked cod.

 The National food of St. Lucia is green fig and salt fish.
+To experience living like a local, I recommend trying Roti!

 Things to Do in St. Lucia

-St. Lucia offers the adventure enthusiast with a plethora of activities to keep busy for a week.
+St. Lucia offers the adventure enthusiast a plethora of activities to keep busy for a week.
 With so many options, it will be difficult to choose.
 These are my personal recommendations:

 • take a tour and climb the world famous Gros of Petite Piton.
 A guide is not necessary, however, the hike is difficult and at points can be treacherous.
 A local guide is highly recommended.